Learn - Concepts

 - Transfer moves money between two of your accounts.

 The category type is what gives money its direction in the app.
 You enter amounts as positive numbers; the category decides the sign.
 A paycheck under an Income category raises the balance.
 The same amount under an Expense category lowers it.
-A Transfer item uses a From Account and a To Account, so one balance goes down and the other goes up.
+A Transfer flow uses a From Account and a To Account, so one balance goes down and the other goes up.

 Categories can nest under other categories.
-Housing might contain Rent and Utilities.
+Housing might contain Rent and Maintenance.
 Nesting changes organization only; it does not change the math.
 The app groups your categories under Income, Transfers, and Expenses in the Setup tab, but every category itself is one you created.

 See Categories for category types, nesting, and the balance rule.